mococast/.github/profile/README.md

 5. Animate.css
 6. Pace.js

-# Get started with MocoCast.
+# A few resources.

 If you're looking for documentation, head to [docs.mococast.com](https://docs.mococast.com).

 To see if things are working on MocoCast, view our [dedicated status page](https://status.mococast.com).

-Explore some [examples](https://player.mococast.com/examples) of players.
+Explore some [examples](https://player.mococast.com/examples/) of players.

-Create an account and start using MocoCast, [here](https://my.mococast.com).

 ---